 Associate of Science in Education

-Our Associate of Science in Education degree program focuses on educational development and behavior.
-The program explores current education issues and trends in today's private and public-school environments and provides practical experience in classroom planning and creating lesson plans.
+Associate of Science in Education program focuses on educational development and behavior.
+This program explores current education issues and trends in today's private and public-school environments and provides practical experience in classroom planning and creating lesson plans.